 • Continuous Cleaning: The technology assesses the coating’s remaining life and actively kills bacteria and viruses upon contact for weeks and months.
 This continuous protection sets a new standard in preventing the spread of infections, particularly in high-risk areas.

 • Eco-Conscious Approach: Kismet Technologies prioritizes eco-friendly solutions.
-Their long-lasting films and coatings produce no waste from runoff or wiping providing sustainable products.
+Their long-lasting films and coatings produce no waste from runoff or wiping, providing sustainable products.
 Further, the manufacturing process is equally sustainable with no waste or run-off aligning with the global need for environmentally conscious solutions.

 • Versatility in Applications: Kismet Technologies’ products provide a solution for hard and soft surfaces.